My 15-Day San Francisco to Seattle Road Trip Itinerary

 All my best tips for driving from SF to Seattle are below!

-This map showcases all the must-visit stops along my San Francisco to Seattle road trip.
+My map below showcases all the must-visit stops along my San Francisco to Seattle road trip.
 I’ll break down each destination in detail below and share tips to make your journey smooth and hassle-free.

 Days 1-2: San Francisco, California